Ultimate Guide for Weight Management

-Second is the micronutrient group containing vitamins and minerals.
+The second is the micronutrient group containing vitamins and minerals.
 These are also important for maintaining health but in much smaller amounts.
 All six of these nutrients help to regulate body processes in their own way.
-They provide structure, energy, regulation, and are necessary for growth, maintenance, and repair of the body.
+They provide structure, energy, regulation, and are necessary for the growth, maintenance, and repair of the body.
 A diet that removes one of these categories completely is not going to be beneficial in the long term.

 With this basis, many different diets have emerged.
-Some of the popular food trends that work well for many include keto diets, paleo diets, intermediate fasting, macro-focused diets, FODMAP, plant-based, and glycemic index based diets.
+Some of the popular food trends that work well for many include keto diets, paleo diets, intermediate fasting, macro-focused diets, FODMAP, plant-based, and glycemic index-based diets.
 Depending on specific food sensitivities and other health concerns, these may work better for some than others but are worth looking into if considering a diet reform or looking for a weight loss solution.

 The keto diet, or ketogenic diet, is one of the top trending diets throughout recent years.
-The keto diet focuses on very low carb and high-fat diet.
+The keto diet focuses on a very low carb and high-fat diet.
 The goal here is to shift the body into burning fat for energy instead of incoming carbs or sugars which are “easy energy” for the body.
 This state is called ketosis.